MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Contoso is a large manufacturing company.
 They are implementing a line of business application to manage aspects of their financial processes.

 **Business requirements:** The information that the system manages is difficult to replace, so it's important that data is persisted reliably.
-Their architects have explained that their recovery point objective (RPO) is zero.
-Similarly, the solution's recovery time objective (RTO) is zero, which means they need to quickly regain access if a disaster happens.
+Their architects have explained that they need as little downtime and as little data loss as possible.
 Contoso's employees will use this system throughout their workday, so high performance is important so that their team members aren't kept waiting.
 Cost is also a concern, because the finance team has to pay for this solution themselves.

 **Suggested approach:** [Zone-redundant deployment](#deployment-approach-3-zone-redundant-deployments), or [Zone-redundant deployment with backup across regions](#zone-redundant-deployments-with-backup-across-regions).